mystsoftware/myst-help-center/platform-configuration/rest-api.md

 jq .data < blueprint.json > new-blueprint.json
 ```

 Now that you have a `new-blueprint.json` which is in a format that can be pushed to MyST, you can update the contents as you see fit.
+Once you are happy with the change, you can push that to MyST as shown below.

 ```
 curl -k -X PUT -H "Content-Type:application/json" -H "Authorization: Bearer $MYST_TOKEN"  -d @new-blueprint.json "https://$MYST_HOST/api/v1/platform/blueprints/$ID/versions/1.0.0"